 - Navigate the icy and dramatic route of Cho La Pass (5,420 meters).

-- Crossing the scenic high pass of Renjo La Pass (5,360 meters) for incredible panoramic views of the Himalayan landscape.
+- Crossing the scenic high pass of Renjo La Pass (5,360 meters) offers incredible panoramic views of the Himalayan landscape.

 - Journey to the iconic Everest Base Camp to stand at the foot of the world’s tallest peak, Mount Everest.